 Urban List's Top Picks

-- Best Overal Accommodation In Orange, Basalt
+- Best Overal Accommodation In Orange: Basalt

-- Best Luxury Accommodation In Orange, Rosedale Farm
+- Best Luxury Accommodation In Orange: Rosedale Farm

-- Best Winery Accommodation In Orange, Nashdale Lane
+- Best Winery Accommodation In Orange: Nashdale Lane

-- Best Farm Stay Near Orange, Wilga Station
+- Best Farm Stay Near Orange: Wilga Station

-The Best Accommodation In Orange In 2024
+The Best Accommodation In Orange In 2025

-Loft House At Heifer Station
+Borenore Loft House at Heifer Station

-Nestled into the paddocks of one of Orange's most popular vineyards and cellar doors, this stunning loft-style stay is perfect for animal lovers and wine lovers alike.
+Nestled into the paddocks of one of Orange's most popular vineyards and cellar doors, Heifer Station, this stunning loft-style stay is perfect for animal lovers and wine lovers alike.
+The two-bedroom, two-storey loft is sleek and modern with sweeping views over the vineyard and Mount Canobolas, while outside you can soak up the country air around the fire pit.

-Basalt
+Canobolas Basalt

-Set on the rolling slopes of a working cherry orchard, Basalt features three luxurious studios named Chaser, Drifter, and Yonger, each with views across the Central Tablelands.
-Designed by Mudgee-based architect Cameron Anderson with interiors by Lisa Johnson Design Studio, each of the three villas includes a stone bathtub, internal wood fire, outside fire pit, king-size bed, a mini-bar stocked with local goodies, and a telescope for stargazing.
+Set on the rolling slopes of a working cherry orchard, Basalt features three luxurious studios named Chaser, Drifter, and Yonder, each with views across the Central Tablelands.

 During your stay, you can order from Orange's famous Racine bakery or have a fully catered meal for up to six by the fire.
 You can also book experiences like a yoga session, a tour of the cherry orchard, helicopter transfers, or an Indigenous cultural experience.